software-architects/vat-id-check/README.md

 ## Slack Slash Command

-TODO: Describe how the Slack slash command works (incl. sample of how to call it) To use our slack slash command you have to be in the same channel you configured with the `SLACKCHANNEL` parameter.
+To use our slack slash command you have to be in the same channel you configured with the `SLACKCHANNEL` parameter.
 Just type `/vatchecker {UST_ID}`.
 Insert the UST_ID you want to check and press `Enter`.